Photoplasticity behavior in inorganic semiconductors: unraveling fundamental mechanisms across ionic and covalent systems

 Abstract

-Inorganic semiconductors exhibit photoplasticity, where light exposure alters dislocation-mediated plastic flow in a manner that depends on the material’s bonding character and carrier–defect interactions.
+Inorganic semiconductors exhibit photoplasticity, where light exposure alters dislocation-mediated plastic flow based on the material's bonding character and carrier–defect interactions.
 In ionic II–VI compounds (e.g. ZnS and ZnO), above-band-gap illumination generates electron–hole pairs that are readily trapped at dislocation cores.
-This increases the Peierls stress (the effective barrier to glide), yielding photoplastic hardening, or positive photoplastic effect.
-In contrast, covalent semiconductors (e.g. GaP, GaAs, Ge, and Si) exhibit softening under illumination (negative photoplasticity), since photoexcited carriers often facilitate dislocation glide and reduce flow stress.
-This Review presents recent experimental and theoretical advances toward a unified microscopic picture of photoplasticity in inorganic semiconductors.
-Here, we discuss how modern techniques, density functional theory (DFT), constrained DFT, machine-learning interatomic potentials, and large-scale molecular dynamics (MD), directly connect electronic excitation to changes in generalized stacking-fault energies surface, dislocation core reconstruction, and mobilities.
-On the experimental side, we review in situ mechanical tests under controlled illumination—from bulk compression to photo-nanoindentation and transmission electron microscopy— that directly show how light modulates dislocation activity.
-By systematically comparing ionic II–VI and covalent III–V / group-IV systems, we identify the key mechanisms that control the sign and magnitude of photoplasticity and outline design principles for semiconductors whose mechanical properties can be actively tuned by light-illumination.
+This increases the Peierls stress (the effective barrier to glide), causing photoplastic hardening or a positive photoplastic effect.
+In contrast, covalent semiconductors (e.g. GaP, GaAs, Ge, and Si) demonstrate softening under illumination (negative photoplasticity) since photoexcited carriers often facilitate dislocation glide and reduce flow stress.
+This review summarizes recent experimental and theoretical progress on photoplasticity in inorganic semiconductors and integrates these results into a unified microscopic framework.
+Here, we discuss how modern techniques, density functional theory (DFT), constrained DFT, machine learning interatomic potentials, and large-scale molecular dynamics (MD) directly connect electronic excitation to changes in generalized stacking-fault energy surfaces, dislocation core reconstruction, and mobilities.
+On the experimental side, we review in situ mechanical tests under controlled illumination—from bulk compression to photo-nanoindentation and transmission electron microscopy—that directly show how light modulates dislocation activity.
+By systematically comparing ionic II–VI and covalent III–V/group-IV systems, we identify the key mechanisms that control the sign and magnitude of photoplasticity and outline design principles for semiconductors whose mechanical properties can be actively tuned by light illumination.

 - This article is part of the themed collection: Recent Review Articles